sudosu404/tailnet-lib/docs/content/docs/troubleshooting.md

 weight: 300
 ---

-## How to troubleshoot TSDProxy
+## How to troubleshoot Tailnet

 ### Global

-1. Verify your tsdproxy.yaml file.
+1. Verify your tailnet.yaml file.
 Configuration files are Case sensitive.
 [Verify your files](../serverconfig/#sample-configuration-file)

 ### Docker provider

-1. Verify if you added the label with tsdproxy.enable=true
+1. Verify if you added the label with tailnet.enable=true
-2. Force use of the port adding tsdproxy.container_port=xxx to the container
+2. Force use of the port adding tailnet.container_port=xxx to the container
-3. If your container is using https add tsdproxy.scheme="https" to your container
+3. If your container is using https add tailnet.scheme="https" to your container
-4. If case of self certificates also add tsdproxy.tlsvalidate=false
+4. If case of self certificates also add tailnet.tlsvalidate=false
 5. Check if your firewall isn't blocking the traffic
-6. Add your container to the same TSDProxy docker network
+6. Add your container to the same Tailnet docker network
-7. Disable autodetection with tsdproxy.autodetect="false" in your container
+7. Disable autodetection with tailnet.autodetect="false" in your container
 8. Verify if your case isn't in the next [Common errors](#common-errors)
 9. Still having problems?
-Send a [Bug report](https://github.com/almeidapaulopt/tsdproxy/issues/new/choose)
+Send a [Bug report](https://github.com/sudosu404/tailnet-lib/issues/new/choose)

 ### Proxies List provider